isomerpages/pmo-nccs/media/speeches/_posts/2025-02-28-post-Speech by Senior Minister Teo Chee Hean at the Committee of Supply Debate 2025.md

 to food supplies, and other impacts, which will be needed too.</p>
 <p><strong><em>Conclusion</em></strong>
 </p>
-<p>36.
-Mr Chairman, over our 60 years of independence, we have always placed
+<p>Mr Chairman, over our 60 years of independence, we have always placed
 emphasis on a clean and green environment even as we developed and grew.
 With climate change, this challenge has now taken on a global dimension.
 Nature is setting the timeline.
 Sir, we are neither climate zealots nor